Costa Rica Digital Nomad Visa Guide (2024)

 The pura vida is an amazing thing to experience and try to strive towards.
 However, there’s another side to the pura vida lifestyle that foreigners might find difficult to deal with.

-Because Costa Ricans are so laid-back, they are used to handling things slowly and at their one pace.
-In reality, that means 3 things:
+Because Costa Ricans are so laid-back, they are used to handling things slowly and at their own pace.
+In reality, that means:

 • The government (and health) lines are always long